-Our Comfort/Energy Advisor will ask permission to look for anything that might affect the comfort, efficiency, longevity and safe operation of the systems and house, even if we are there for a single very specific reason.
+Our Comfort/Energy Advisor will ask permission to look for anything that might affect the comfort, efficiency, longevity, and safe operation of the systems and house, even if we are there for a very specific reason.
 We do this because we believe it is our job to be advisors for you on all things related to these systems and how they interact with each other.
-We want to provide solutions and choices that can help you live better in your home.
-We also want to make it clear that all of this is your decision and if you would prefer that our Advisor not look beyond the immediate issue, that is absolutely fine.
+We provide solutions and choices that can help you live better in your home.
+We want to make it clear that all of this is your decision and if you would prefer that our Advisor not look beyond the immediate issue, that is absolutely fine.

 We believe it is our responsibility to look at the house and systems as a whole and advise you if we see things such as ductwork in poor condition, moisture and/or growth in crawlspaces, inadequate attic or floor insulation, items that are not up to current building codes (such as dryer venting systems that are not metal pipe or need to be cleaned), equipment is beyond the average life expectancy, just to name a few.
-We also believe it is our responsibility to make you aware of new technology and products that are available that might enhance the comfort, efficiency, and safety of your home.
+We believe it is our responsibility to make you aware of new technology and products that are available that might enhance the comfort, efficiency, and safety of your home.

 After the initial discussion, our Advisor will begin the inspection of the house and existing systems.
 Depending on what is found and the original reason for the visit, this could take anywhere from 1 to 3 hours or even more if it is a larger home.
 We realize that your time is very valuable, and we value that, however, we believe it is our responsibility to evaluate the house and systems in a manner to help you make an informed decision.
 In most houses, this cannot be done in only a few minutes.
-The type work we perform can require a large investment so we will do our best to be as thorough as possible so you can invest as little as possible to solve the issue at hand.
+The type of work we perform can require a large investment so we will do our best to be as thorough as possible so you can invest as little as possible to solve the issue at hand.

-We will be gathering information about the house and all the systems related to comfort and energy efficiency which can include the existing equipment size and type, examining the area where equipment is located, taking pictures of the potential work area, measuring the home for a system load calculation, examining the insulation in the home, looking for any excessive moisture, code issues, ductwork condition plus many others.
+We will be gathering information about the house and all the systems related to comfort and energy efficiency which can include the existing equipment size & type, examining the area where equipment is located, taking pictures of the potential work area, measuring the home for a system load calculation, examining the insulation in the home, looking for any excessive moisture, code issues, ductwork condition plus many others.
 We may use tools such as an IR Camera and Infiltrometer to help us determine what the best solutions are to present to you.
 This allows us to have a somewhat scientific and diagnostic approach to problem solving and determining the best solutions to propose.